MianSaadTahir/Lab-Management-System/README.md

-# NikeStore
+# LMS

-**NikeStore** is a Window Form inventory management system developed in C# with MS SQL database integration .
-It provides a centralized platform for managing inventory, sales, and customer relations aimed at enhancing efficiency for both admin and customer users.
-This system follows Object-Oriented Programming (OOP) principles, including association, encapsulation, inheritance, and polymorphism.
-It is built using a 3-tier architecture consisting of BL, DL, UI.
+**LMS** is a Windows Forms Application developed in C# with SQL database integration.
+It streamlines the management of student evaluations for a course lab, allowing teachers to efficiently handle various academic components related to Outcome-Based Education (OBE).

 ## Table of Contents
 - [Features](#features)